Crefeda/SyNERGY/README.md

 # SyNERGY: An energy measurement and prediction framework for convolutional neural  networks (or ConvNets) on ARM mobile platforms

-This framework can be used to provide per-layer energy and performance measurements in a pre-trained Caffe/Caffe2 ConvNet model.
+This framework can be used to provide fine-grained per-layer energy and performance measurements in a pre-trained Caffe/Caffe2 ConvNet model.

 Please cite:

 ## Sources
 1. * **Rodrigues C.**, Riley G., Lujan M. (2018) SyNERGY: An energy measurement and prediction framework for Convolutional Neural Networks on Jetson TX1.
 The 24th International Conference on Parallel and Distributed Processing Techniques and Applications [CSREA](https://csce.ucmss.com/cr/books/2018/LFS/CSREA2018/PDP4261.pdf)